Medium Format Lenses with the Pentacon Six Mount

 On the right for comparison: the 65mm f/3.5 Arsenal Mir 38B]

-Note added in November 2005: Identical shots that I have made using these two lenses at f/11 have produced images that were indistinguishable.
+Identical shots that I have made at f/11 using the above Mir-38B and the 65mm Flektogon illustrated beside it have produced images that were indistinguishable in 8"×8" (200mm×200mm) prints.

 Mir Construction Quality

-However, while sitting quietly in its case, the Mir has decided to stop operating its aperture at all, so now it only works at f/3.5!
-I will send it off for repair soon, but am glad that I bought the Carl Zeiss, which is still silky smooth, reliable and faultless.
+However, while sitting quietly in its case, the 65mm Mir decided to stop operating its aperture at all, so that then it only worked at f/3.5!
+I had to send it off for repair, and was glad that I had bought the Carl Zeiss, which was still silky smooth, reliable and faultless.

 March 2006: I recently sent the Mir 38B 65mm lens to Foto-Service Olbrich in Görlitz, Germany.
 There, Herr Peter Olbrich confirmed that although “Russian” (in this case, Ukrainian) lenses are often optically excellent, mechanically they are very poor.
 This lens was no exception, and contained broken screws and broken screw threads.
 He carried out the best-possible repair – and to my eyes the lens now seems to operate perfectly – but he complains of considerable play in the aperture control, a consequence of the way it was constructed.
 To see the contact details for Foto-Service Olbrich, click here.